anuragjain-git/emojipedia/README.md

 .
 Adding search bar

 .
 Add more emojis to the list.
-If you ask chatgpt to make a list of all the emojis in this format it will create a larger list for you.
+ChatGPT can help you create a larger list in same formate.